Drugs and Phones

 The unit is now the longest established academic forensic institution in the United Kingdom (founded 1839), probably the largest, and one of the few to combine pathology and toxicology under one roof.

-Agriyork400 Ltd will be exhibiting and speaking in the Chartered Society of Forensic Sciences seminar on New Psychoactive Substances in York.
+Agriyork400 Ltd participated in the Chartered Society of Forensic Sciences seminar on New Psychoactive Substances in York in 2017.

-The event is being held at York University and will be a full day of topics covering all aspects of these now "illegal legal highs" and their impacts on our society.
+The event was held at York University and topics covered all aspects of these now "illegal legal highs" and their impacts on our society.

 Please contact our office for the full programme.